 The average starting wages reported by Oregon employers for these openings is also worth mentioning.
 In 2019, starting wages for vacancies requiring a high school diploma averaged $15.78.
 Vacancies that required postsecondary training, an associate degree or “other” training or certification paid an average of $25.39.
 Jobs requiring a bachelor or advanced degree averaged a starting wage of $31.02.
 There’s a lot of earning power stacked into the training provided at local community colleges.
 Workers completing certificates and associate degrees go on to earn more money than their high school graduate counterparts, and have lower unemployment rates as well.
 These workers, and their skills and experience, will continue to be in demand.

-We won’t know how the drop in community college enrollment in fall 2020 will affect the preparation of the workforce in terms of the number of certificates and degrees received for a couple more years.
-It seems unlikely that the sharp enrollment declines of 2020 will persist when restrictions to combat the spread of COVID-19 are eased and in-person instruction resumes more broadly.
-It remains to be seen how much pent up demand for training will result from delays in individuals’ education plans during the pandemic.
+We won’t know how the drop in community college enrollment in the last two years will affect the preparation of the workforce in terms of the number of certificates and degrees received for a couple more years.
+The quick job recovery in 2021 has offered opportunities, and solid earning potential, for some workers who would otherwise pursue training at a community college.
+Some pent up demand for training will likely result from delays in individuals’ education plans during the pandemic.
 It also remains to be seen how budgets and program offerings will be affected by the COVID-19 recession and related budgetary constraints, combined with the decline in enrollment.
-What we do know is that Oregon’s community colleges will be there as economic recovery continues, offering new skills and a brighter employment future to students around the state.
+What we do know is that Oregon’s community colleges will be there as recovery from the pandemic continues, offering new skills and a brighter employment future to students around the state.